xianqiu/latex-simple-styles/README.md

 # Latex Simple Styles

-This repository contains the folowing latex styles that I use for my documents.
+This repository contains the following latex classes that I use for my documents.

-* `simplecv`: CV style.
+* `simplecv`: CV class.
-* `simplebeamer`: beamer style.
+* `simplebeamer`: beamer class.

 ## Features